PhotoBooth

 10. Estonia and Iceland: 182

-The US has experienced the smallest rise in the score in the rankings over the past ten years.
+The US has experienced the smallest rise in the score in the strong rankings over the past ten years.
 In 2023, it holds the eighth place with 184 destination access.

 The UK is tied for fourth place with Denmark, Ireland, and the Netherlands with access offered to 188 destinations visa-free or visa-on-arrival access.